Tracey Taylor, Ph.D.

 Assistant Dean for Diversity & Inclusion

 Dr. Taylor joined Oakland University William Beaumont School of Medicine in August 2014 as associate professor of Microbiology.
 She teaches microbiology and infectious diseases to M1 and M2 students.
-Dr. Taylor served as Vice Chair of the OUWB Department of Foundational Medical Studies from January 2018 until August 2019.
-She has served as an Assistant Dean of Diversity & Inclusion since August 2019.
+Dr. Taylor has served as an Assistant Dean of Diversity & Inclusion since August 2019 and she previously served as Vice Chair of the OUWB Department of Foundational Medical Studies from January 2018 until August 2019.

-Prior to joining OUWB, Dr. Taylor was an Assistant, and then associate professor in the Department of Pharmacology and Microbiology at the Kansas City University of Medicine and Biosciences, where she taught microbiology to M1 and M2 osteopathic medical students.
+Prior to joining OUWB, Dr. Taylor was an Assistant, and then associate professor in the Department of Pharmacology and Microbiology at the Kansas City University of Medicine and Biosciences (KCU), where she taught microbiology to M1 and M2 osteopathic medical students.

-Dr. Taylor received a B.Sc. and a M.Sc. in Cellular, Molecular, and Microbial Biology from the University of Calgary, Alberta, and a Ph.D. in Microbiology and Immunology from the University of Western Ontario, London.
+Dr. Taylor received a B.Sc. and a M.Sc. in Cellular, Molecular, and Microbial Biology from the University of Calgary, Alberta, and a Ph.D. in Microbiology and Immunology from the University of Western Ontario, London, Canada.

 In 2014, the National Board of Osteopathic Medical Examiners appointed her to its National Faculty in the Foundational Biomedical Sciences in the Division of Microbiology and Immunology.
-She served as vice president for the American Society for Microbiology, Missouri branch, and is a member of the International Association of Medical Science Educators and the National American Society for Microbiology.
+She is a member of the International Association of Medical Science Educators and the National American Society for Microbiology where she serves on the Subcommittee on the Status of Historically Excluded Groups.

 Dr. Taylor’s main research areas are medical education research, and microbiology and pathogenesis.
-She is specifically interested in the use of online learning modules for microbiology laboratory teaching, medical student peer assessment, investigation of the quality of life of Polio survivors; how the aquatic bacteria Plesiomonas shigelloides cause diarrhea and other infections in humans, and infections (including the antibiotic-resistant Staphylococcus aureus or (MRSA) among populations that are experiencing homelessness.
+She is specifically interested in the use of online learning modules for microbiology laboratory teaching, medical student peer assessment, investigation of the quality of life of Polio survivors, and infections (including the antibiotic-resistant Staphylococcus aureus or MRSA) among populations that are experiencing homelessness and other marginalized groups.